ploomber/ploomber/README.rst

     # declare how tasks relate to each other
     task_dump >> task_add_one

-    # run the pipeline - incremental buids: ploomber will keep track of each
+    # run the pipeline - incremental builds: ploomber will keep track of each
     # task's source code and will only execute outdated tasks in the next run
     dag.build()